Skip to product information

 • Antique: circa 1908 to 1918

-• Details: Gorgeous and rare luncheon plate, perfect to display on a wall plate collection, primarily for decorative use since an entire dinnerware set would be extremely hard to find today.
+• Details: Gorgeous and rare plate, perfect to display on a wall plate collection, primarily for decorative use since an entire dinnerware set would be extremely hard to find today.
 It is by Z.S. & C. (Zeh, Scherzer & Co.), of Rehau, Bavaria, Germany.
 The pattern has pink cabbage roses with green leaves swirls around the border, with an open center.
 It has a very pretty swirl edge, rimmed in gold.
 Based on research, this pattern was introduced circa 1908.
 Lovely in a sweet pink bedroom or powder room.
 This could be the missing piece to complete your set, (if you're lucky enough to own this set!), or even used as a cookie plate / serving plate.
 We think it's perfect wall decor for a shabby chic, or French Country style home.

 • Material: Ceramic